 Idea #7: Put on a Gardening Competition

-A competition that your garden center hosts can look like a wide variety of different ideas.
-For example, you can host a contest at your center and advertise it online and through your social media channels.
+A competition that your plant nursery hosts can look like a wide variety of different ideas.
+For example, you can host a contest at your nursery and advertise it online and through your social media channels.